Automattic/knox/Readme.md

 is.
 But if you want to manually set the endpoint (for performance reasons) you can do it with the `endpoint` option.

+For your convenience when using buckets not in the US Standard region, you can specify the `region` option.
+When you do so, the `endpoint` hostname is automatically assembled.

+As of this writing, valid values for the `region` option are:

+US Standard (default): us-standard
+US West (Oregon): us-west-2
+US West (Northern California): us-west-1
+EU (Ireland): eu-west-1
+Asia Pacific (Singapore): ap-southeast-1
+Asia Pacific (Tokyo): ap-northeast-1
+South America (Sao Paulo): sa-east-1

+If new regions are added later, their subdomain names will also work when passed as the `region` option.
+[See the AWS endpoint documentation](http://docs.amazonwebservices.com/general/latest/gr/rande.html#s3_region) for the latest list.

+**Convenience APIs such as `putFile` and `putStream` currently do not work as expected with buckets in regions other than US Standard unless you explicitly specify the region option.** This will eventually be addressed by resolving [issue #66](https://github.com/LearnBoost/knox/issues/66), however for performance reasons it is always best to specify the region option anyway.

 ### PUT

 If you want to directly upload some strings to S3, you can use the `Client#put`